-S stand for heterogenous source of schema,
+S stands for the heterogeneous source of schema,

 - Here, a data warehouse is treated as an information retrieval component.

-- In this coupling, data is combined from different sources into a single physical location through the process of ETL – Extraction, Transformation and Loading.
+- In this coupling, data is combined from different sources into a single physical location through the process of ETL – Extraction, Transformation, and Loading.

-- Here, an interface is provided that takes the query from the user, transforms it in a way the source database can understand and then sends the query directly to the source databases to obtain the result.
+- Here, an interface is provided that takes the query from the user, transforms it in a way the source database can understand, and then sends the query directly to the source databases to obtain the result.